hail2u/node-css-mqpacker/README.md

 }
 ```

-This breaks cascading order of `.bar`, and displayed in `200px` instead of
+This breaks cascading order of `.bar`, and `.bar` will be displayed in `200px`
-`300px` if a viewport wider than `640px`.
+instead of `300px` even if a viewport wider than `640px`.

-I suggest defining queries order at first:
+I suggest defining a query order at first:

 ```css
 @media (min-width: 320px) { /*!
 Wider than 320px */ }